teknostatik/keyboards/cantor/cantor_build_guide.md

 * USB-C cable)
 * 10-12 rubber feet

 All the example code in this guide will be using [my keymap](https://github.com/teknostatik/keyboards/tree/main/cantor).
 This is exactly the same keymap as I use on my Corne, which should make this a very familiar typing experience from the outset.
-The only thing I can't get working is autoshift, but as I have two shift keys on this layout then I just have to revert to using them.
+The only thing I can't get working is autoshift, but as I've now flashed it with Vial and validated that autoshift works fine then I just need to do some debugging of my code and I'm sure I'll figure it out.

 ## Flashing Controllers